GallaFrancesco/Torchat_Client/README.md

 To run, start the daemon (see the TORchat readme) and then:

 ```
-python3 client.py 8000
+python3 client.py localhost 8000
 ```
-*localhost can be replaced with any other host on which the TORchat daemon is running.*
+*localhost can be replaced with any other host on which the TORchat daemon is running, 8000 is the standard port on which the TORchat daemon listens*

 It will ask for a peer (an onion address) to connect with, and then it will support the following actions:
  * To write a message to the peer selected, simply write and press enter;